-Use of electronic sensors would upgrade tracking capabilities and give real time tracking data of goods movement and ensure end-to-end visibility from manufacturing and transportation to the entire logistics process.
-The end result would be a truly Digital Supply Chain where the whole system is manageable intelligently with the right amount of goods availability based on information, requirement and performance of the overall dynamics.
+The use of electronic sensors would upgrade tracking capabilities and give real-time tracking data of goods movement and ensure end-to-end visibility from manufacturing and transportation to the entire logistics process.
+The end result would be a truly Digital Supply Chain where the whole system is manageable intelligently with the right amount of goods available based on information, requirement and performance of the overall dynamics.

 To facilitate such a transformation, there would be a massive need for ancillary support and significant revamping of infrastructure.
-But also crucial while undertaking such a endeavour would be the following:
+But also crucial while undertaking such an endeavor would be the following:

-Knowing the effects of potential changes, an organisation is better positioned to create a system with suppliers.
-A clear discussion between all parties ensures that a Digital Supply Chain Management system is made that is mutually beneficial to the supplier as well as the organisations.
+Knowing the effects of potential changes, an organization is better positioned to create a system with suppliers.
+A clear discussion between all parties ensures that a Digital Supply Chain Management system is made that is mutually beneficial to the supplier as well as the organizations.
 This way the system can be robust and have more extensive parts for it to be successful.

-It is essential to realise that the incentive to save money can prompt individuals and organisations to introduce measures that pose significant risks while focusing on the short term benefits.
+It is essential to realize that the incentive to save money can prompt individuals and organizations to introduce measures that pose significant risks while focusing on the short-term benefits.
 It is therefore vital to cover all bases and see the larger picture, where sustainability is at the core of the business.

 Supplier analysis is another key component in the digital transformation of a supply chain.
 A good supply chain is resilient and delivers the desired and expected returns.
 So using prior experience and information to make smart choices in transitioning towards digitizing is elemental.